 But what about the person who faithfully walks quietly in step with the Lord day-by-day?

-Are valuing external qualities over those valued by God?
+Are we valuing external qualities over those valued by God?
 Do we equate charisma with maturity?

 Unfortunately, too often that is the case!